 Completing the correctness proof.
 We have shown that every time the loop test is evaluated, it holds that y = fac(z).
 If (when!) we eventually exit the loop then the loop test is false, that is z = x.
 Therefore, if (when) the program terminates it holds that y = fac(x).
-This shows that our program satisfies its specification!

-Recall from Section 1, however, that our focus is on partial correctness.
-Still, in this case total correctness is not hard to prove: since \mathbf{x} is initially 6 non-negative, and since \mathbf{z} is initialized to zero and incremented by one at each iteration, eventually \mathbf{z} will equal \mathbf{x} , causing the loop to terminate.
+This shows that our program satisfies its specification, in that partial correctness holds (cf. Section 1).
+Moreover, in this case total correctness is not hard to prove: since x is initially non-negative, and since z is initialized to zero and incremented by one at each iteration, eventually z will equal x, causing the loop to terminate.